 Consider the Type of the Edition

 In each edition, each editor has different requirements for illustrations and these requirements may change every day.
-Therefore it is worth sending several variants of illustrations to the media at once.
+Therefore, it is worth sending several variants of illustrations to the media at once.
 For example, some photographs may be traditional while others may be unusual.
 In one drawing your hero is in a work environment and in the other he is on vacation.
 One illustration is horizontal and the other is vertical, etc. Even the direction of gaze or facial expressions of the hero of the photo can influence the decision of the editor to print it or not.

 Individual Approach: Press Release with Images

-- this will continue to grab the attention of a journalist;
+- this will continue to grab the attention of a journalist.

-- this will be what they can include when they publish your press release;
+- this will be what they can include when they publish your press release.

 - this will draw people’s attention to the post.

-How To Do Public Relations For Small Business
+How to Do Public Relations for Small Business

 How to use PRNEWS.io

-In this video, I share a great tool called PRNEWS.IO – a marketplace where PR specialists, internet marketers, and advertisers can buy sponsored content.
-PR is great for visibility, business growth, and SEO backlinks (it can help you rank in Google)
+In this video, I share a great tool called PRNEWS.IO—a marketplace where PR specialists, internet marketers and advertisers can buy sponsored content.
+PR is great for visibility, business growth and SEO backlinks (it can help you rank in Google).

 Tips on adding Images in the press release:

-Images, if relevant, add grace to the press releases and help attract the attention of journalists.
+Images, if relevant, add vitality to press releases and help attract the attention of journalists.
 We have experienced that the best place to insert an image in a press release is right after the first paragraph with proper sizing and the right attribution.
 In addition, it must show relevance to the content and must add value to the content that eventually will indulge the PR folks to pay attention to the press release.